Building a Garden Bar

 Decorated bar inside

-It is only a bar if it looks like one.
-We ensured this man cave contained all the typical features you see in a bar such as drinks shelf’s, bar tops, stool and more.
+Building a garden bar does not need to be boring.
+The best thing about a bar is that you can be very creative.
+You do not have to decorate it the same as your home.
+We ensured this man cave contained all the typical features you see in a bar such as drinks shelf’s, bar tops, stools and more.

 Our Design Plans